-In the event that a student is dissatisfied with marks for an assignment or examination, s/he should in the first instance address this with the Nuclear Programmes Office.
+In the event that a student is dissatisfied with marks for an assignment or examination, s/he should in the first instance address this with the postgraduate taught office.

 An appeal which questions the academic or professional judgement of those charged with the responsibility for assessing a student's academic performance or professional competence will not be permitted.